Max's Digital Garden

 - Select a tag when you see it to browse all pages.

-- Start with a path from the homepage
+- Start with a path from the homepage or see the embed below.

 - Use the navigation bar to browse pages divided by level of depth or information source.
 You can find a description of what each of these sections means on the homepage: